nerodesu017/wreq-util/README.md

 ## Emulation

+- **HTTP/2 over TLS**

+  **JA3**/**JA4**/**Akamai** fingerprints cannot accurately simulate browser fingerprints due to the sophistication of TLS encryption and the popularity of HTTP/2. rquest-util does not plan to support parsing these fingerprint strings for simulation.
+Users are encouraged to customize the configuration according to their own needs.

 - **Emulation Device**

   Most browser device models share the same TLS and HTTP/2 configuration, differing only in the User-Agent.